 Understanding the Value of Developer Productivity

 Understanding productivity in this comprehensive manner allows companies to recognize the full scope of a developer's contribution, including the value of teamwork and the minimization of context switching.
-Prioritizing these aspects can lead to improved software quality and better business outcomes, as they foster a more effective and balanced approach to software development.
+Prioritizing these aspects can lead to improved software quality and better business outcomes.

 Common Pitfalls of Vanity Metrics